Summary:

 Rick Archer: Debbie Reynolds

 Anita Moorjani: Debbie Reynolds.
 That’s it.
 Debbie Reynolds literally died the next day after her daughter died.
-And the thing is we have you know, it.
-It’s like, death is not just random.
-Either we’ve decided before we came here we have a contract, this is when we’re going to go, or we’ve completed our purpose and that’s when we go.
-You know, so if Carrie Fisher lived longer, Debbie Reynolds would have lived longer.
+And the thing is, death is not just random.
+Either we’ve decided before we came here, we have a contract, this is when we’re going to go, or we’ve completed our purpose and that’s when we go.
+So if Carrie Fisher lived longer, Debbie Reynolds would have lived longer.

 Rick Archer: Yeah.
-This often happens in married couples to one dies, and then boom, the other one does shortly.
+This often happens in married couples.
+One dies, and then boom, the other one dies shortly after.

 Rick Archer: Yeah.
-And it’s well known that you know, certain things can be very effective and helping to deal with stress.
+And it’s well known that certain things can be very effective in helping to deal with stress.
 Exercise is tremendous.
 Meditation is tremendous.
-And, you know, if you have those things, you know, despite the severity of your circumstances, you at least have a fighting chance of improving the circumstances.
-And I mean, you could you could be happy even in the midst of such circumstances if you’re in intuned enough with your inner resources and very much, you know will have the will to continue living.
+And, if you have those things, despite the severity of your circumstances, you at least have a fighting chance of improving the circumstances.
+And I mean, you could you could be happy even in the midst of such circumstances if you’re in in tune enough with your inner resources and very much have the will to continue living.

 Anita Moorjani: Yes, exactly.
-Exactly.
-And that’s and that’s the thing like even things like that can happen.
-But yeah, if you have enough resource internal resources, you just take it as okay, this is part of the process.
+And that’s the thing.
+Things like that can happen, but if you have enough resource internal resources, you just take it as okay, this is part of the process.

 Rick Archer: Yeah.